 When there is an owner financing situation and an existing first mortgage, it is imperative that the seller disclose this fact to the buyer advising him or her to ascertain whether or not the loan secured by the mortgage is assumable or not.

-A typical problem in an owner financing situation is when the buyer can only qualify for a loan up to a certain dollar amount and the loan needs to be in a first secured position to be sold.
+A typical problem in an owner financing situation is when the buyer can only qualify for a loan from a traditional lender for up to a certain dollar amount and the loan needs to be in a first secured position to be sold.
 In such a situation, the seller may agree to “loan” the buyer the balance of the home’s sales price evidenced by a promissory note secured by a second mortgage on the home.

-The most common problem arising out of an owner finance of a sale to the buyer is when the seller’s loan comes due for payment.
-Many times the buyer makes a claim that there are problems with the home that were not disclosed by the seller before close of escrow in an attempt to reduce the balance owed on the loan.
+The most common problem arising out of an owner’s finance of a sale to the buyer is when the seller’s loan comes due for payment.
+Many times the buyer makes a claim that there are problems with the home that were not disclosed by the seller before the closing of escrow in an attempt to reduce the balance owed on the loan.

 Most promissory notes have attorneys fee provisions within them.
-When a dispute arises concerning a promissory note containing an attorneys fee clause, the result is usually a very long and expensive litigation because the attorneys fee clause seems to be the force that drives the lawsuit between the attorneys representing the buyer and seller.
+When a dispute arises concerning a promissory note containing an attorney’s fee clause, the result is usually very long and expensive litigation because the attorney’s fee clause seems to be the force that drives the lawsuit between the attorneys representing the buyer and seller.

-On its face, an owner (seller) financing situation seems like a good idea.
+But it doesn’t have to be.
+On its face, an owner financing situation seems like a good idea.
 However, if the transaction is not properly supervised by an experienced real estate attorney for both the seller and the buyer, many hidden traps may emerge.